Article I Offices

 Any tie votes shall be broken by the vote of all the officers present thereat, excluding those officers running for the position in question.
 If said vote is also tied, the highest ranking officer present thereat not running for the position in question shall break the tie.
 Blank votes or abstentions shall not be counted in the number of votes cast.
 If no person shall be elected as a result of this process, a new election shall be scheduled by the Board of Trustees.

 All votes to elect trustees or officers shall be conducted by secret ballot.
-Each designated voting representative of a member organization shall be given an official paper ballot, each clearly distinguishable from unauthentic ballots, yet indistinguishable from one another.
+Each designated voting representative of a member organization shall be given an official ballot.

 Each ballot may be cast only by the member’s registered voting representative.
 The submission of each ballot by a given member’s representative shall be recorded by the Board of Trustees to prevent fraud.
 If the total number of ballots cast in any election exceeds the total number of members recorded as having voted, all ballots cast in that election shall be discarded and a new vote held.